How to prevent the most common ski injuries this season

 Knee-related injuries are the most common on the slopes, with ligament injuries making up the largest proportion of these injuries.
 Torn or sprained anterior cruciate ligament (ACL) and medial collateral ligament (MCL) injuries are the most common, accounting for about a third of all skiing injuries, according to researchers at the University of Vermont School of Medicine.
 [2]

 The ACL is located at the front of your knee and prevents your knee from extending or twisting too far.
 This ligament can rupture if something, such as a ski snagging, forces your knee to over-twist, and can also occur if you land a jump with improper form or try to stand up to prevent yourself falling.
-MCL injuries on the other hand often occur when the skis are pointed towards each other in a snowplow position and the skier falls, usually when trying to come to a stop.
+MCL injuries on the other hand often occur when the skis are pointed towards each other in a snowplough position and the skier falls, usually when trying to come to a stop.

 While knee injuries are the most common, they aren’t the only way you can be injured on the slopes.
 Other potential injury risks include: